 Safe Age for Children.
 The U.S. Centers for Disease Control and Prevention recommends that children less than five years old not be permitted inside a hot tub.

 With these facts and stats in hand, you're now prepared to browse models online or visit a local dealer to ask the right questions and choose a hot tub that's perfect for you.

-At Hot Spring Spas, one of the oldest hot tub brands in the United States, we’re proud of our hot tub expertise.
-We’re also happy to share with you the insights that inform every aspect of our world-class hot tub designs.
+Hot Spring Spas is one of the oldest hot tub brands in the United States, we're proud of our hot tub expertise.
+We're also happy to share with you the insights that inform every aspect of our world-class hot tub designs.
 To learn more, download our brochure, visit your local dealer, or request a quote.